 Germany to elect new president; Steinmeier the favorite

-In this Wednesday, Jan.
-25, 2017 file photo, German Foreign Minister Frank-Walter Steinmeier speaks during a joint press conference after a meeting with his his counterpart from the Czech Republic, Lubomir Zaoralek, at the Foreign Ministry in Berlin, Germany.
-A German parliamentary assembly will elect the country's new president on Sunday, Feb.
-12, 2017 with a respected former foreign minister who last year called Donald Trump one of the world's "hate preachers" the overwhelming favorite to win.
+A German parliamentary assembly will elect the country's new president on Sunday, with a respected former foreign minister who last year called Donald Trump one of the world's "hate preachers" the overwhelming favorite to win.
+The German president has little executive power, but is considered an important moral authority.

 Discussions